jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/EN-template-for-analysis.md

 ### 3.3.
 Exploratory Data Analysis (EDA)

-Once our data was fully cleaned, we focused on exploring patterns across Ottawa’s 24 wards.
-We created a pivot table in Google Sheets that listed the 24 wards as rows and degree type (STEM, Arts) as columns.
+ Next, we created a pivot table in Google Sheets that listed the 24 wards as rows and degree type (STEM, Arts) as columns.
 This pivot table allowed us to compare the total number of people with STEM or Arts degrees side-by-side and quickly identify geographic trends.

 **Pivot table setup (Google Sheets):**
 - **Rows:** Ward name